What is Periodontal Health?

-The primary role of the dental hygienist is to help you prevent or treat gum disease prior to developing tooth decay.
+The primary purpose of visiting a dentist is to help you prevent or treat gum disease prior to developing tooth decay.

-Once the examination is over, the hygienist will also conduct a professional cleaning treatment catered to your specific needs like polishing and scaling your teeth or root planing under local anaesthetic.
-Also the dental hygienist will discuss solutions and develop a plan or routine to help prevent any type of tooth decay, gum disease, reduce any gum/tooth sensitivity and how to keep your mouth and teeth clean.
+Once the examination is over, the hygienist will also conduct a professional cleaning treatment catered to your specific needs like polishing and scaling your teeth or root planing under local anesthetic.
+Also, the dental hygienist will discuss solutions and develop a plan or routine to help prevent any type of tooth decay, gum disease, reduce any gum/tooth sensitivity, and how to keep your mouth and teeth clean.

 A dental hygienist will also advise you on important procedures tailored specifically to your own needs and at the same time demonstrate how you should carry them out in an effective manner.
 They can also recommend some of the most suitable and recommended products for you to buy in order to carry out some of these procedures.
 Some of these important procedures include: